bibanon/tubeup/README.md

-tubeup.py - Youtube (and other video site) to Internet Archive Uploader
+tubeup - Youtube (and other video site) to Internet Archive Uploader
 ==========================================

-`tubeup.py` uses youtube-dl to download a Youtube video (or [any other provider supported by youtube-dl](https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md)), and then uploads it with all metadata to the Internet Archive.
+`tubeup` uses youtube-dl to download a Youtube video (or [any other provider supported by youtube-dl](https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md)), and then uploads it with all metadata to the Internet Archive.

 It was designed by the [Bibliotheca Anonoma](https://github.com/bibanon/bibanon/wiki) to archive entire Youtube accounts and playlists to the Internet Archive.